 Nothing gives the scholarship committee a clearer insight into the mind of an applicant than their original writing.
-Perhaps this is the reason that most scholarships require an essay along with the application of eligible candidates.
+Perhaps this is the reason that most scholarships require a scholarship essay along with the application of eligible candidates.

 A scholarship essay is an excellent opportunity for a candidate to set himself or herself apart from the competition and communicate clearly to the scholarship committee why they deserve the scholarship.